postmanlabs/labs-docs/_posts/02_sending_and_viewing_responses/2016-07-11-working_with_client_certificates.md

 warning: false
 ---

-Postman's [native apps](http://www.getpostman.com/apps) provide a Certificate Manager that lets you view certificates that are associated with each domain.
+Postman's [native apps](http://www.getpostman.com/apps) provide a SSL Certificate Manager that lets you view / set client certificates on a per domain basis.

-To open the Certificate Manager, click the wrench icon on the top right (or use the shortcut `Cmd/Ctrl + ,`), choose `Settings`, then switch over to the `Certificates` tab in the popover.
+To open the Certificate Manager, click the wrench icon on the top right (or use the shortcut `Cmd/Ctrl + ,`), choose `Settings`, then switch over to the `Certificates` tab.

 ![](https://cloud.githubusercontent.com/assets/7689783/19720908/bbbd8d9c-9b8d-11e6-9286-8e8ba12d9c68.png)

 ### Add a Certificate

-Too add a new certificate, click on `Add Certificate` in the Certificate Manager.
+To add a new certificate, click on `Add Certificate` in the Certificate Manager.

-In the `Host` field, enter your domain (without the protocol).
+In the `Host` field, enter enter the domain (without protocol) of the request URL for which you want to use the certificate.

 You can also specify a custom port to associate with this domain in the `Port` field.
 This is optional.